-The Gambia, officially known as the Republic of The Gambia is the smallest country within mainland Africa, and is surrounded on three sides by Senegal and on the west coast by the Atlantic Ocean.
+is officially known as the Republic of The Gambia and is the smallest country within mainland Africa, it is surrounded on three sides by Senegal and on the west coast by the Atlantic Ocean.
 The Smiling Coast is a commonly used and apt name as the people are notoriously friendly, happy and always helpful.
-Just over 190 miles long and little more than 30 wide this long country follows the Gambia River which flows through the center and spills out into the ocean.
+Just over 190 miles long and little more than 30 wide this long country follows the Gambia River which flows through the centre and spills out into the ocean.
 The birdlife of the Gambia has attracted people from all over the world and has often been considered the ideal introduction to African birds.
 There are a few interesting mammals that occur but it’s mostly the bright and colourful birds with over 570 species that attract many birdwatchers.
 Most birders base themselves along the Atlantic coast where most hotels off bird watching excursions with local guides.
 For the more adventurous, trips up river to see special birds like the super attractive Egyptian Plover can be arranged.
 With habitats that include sandy beaches, mangroves, coastal lagoons, river wetlands, dry forest and even patches of gallery forest this tiny country has a lot to offer.

 Hotspots & Wildlife: